What to do in Aitutaki

 Aitutaki is regarded as the of the most exquisite lagoons in the world and certainly one of the largest being 12 km across its base and 15km from top to bottom.
 The main island is called Aitutaki – it is a flat island on the north section of the lagoon.
 There are another 20 small uninhabited islands (motu) along the edge of the lagoon, mostly on the eastern rim….

 The water is of the most beautiful colour and in many places is quite shallow so that even three miles out at times you can stand waist deep in water, which perfect for beginner snorkellers.

-Getting to Aitutaki is easy - Air Rarotonga have four daily flights on Monday to Saturday (not Sundays) which cost about NZ$450 round-trip.
+Getting to Aitutaki is easy – Air Rarotonga mainly has four flights daily, each flight lasting only 45 minutes.
 The main island of Aitutaki, with a population of about 2000, is laid back and quaintly yesteryear, although the resorts are of very good quality.
-The island features a pretty coastal road and several cross island roads making exploring easy, but be warned the roads aren't well marked and small as it is, it is easy to get got on the back ones!
+The island features a pretty coastal road and several cross island roads making exploring easy, but be warned the roads are not well marked and small as it is, it is easy to get lost on the back ones.
 Locals are happy to help you refind your way though.

 Outrigger canoes can usually be seen fishing in the lagoon and swimming is OK here although snorkelling is better to the eastern side of the island.

 Mt.
 Maungapu, north of Ureia Village is another attractive village.
 Amuri boasts a few small boutique shops and restaurants.
 A trail leads north of here to Mt.
 Maungapu, the highest point at 124 metres.
 The track to the summit is quite easy and offers spectacular panoramic views of the island and lagoon.
 The southern tip of the finger has a gorgeous swimming beach and great views of the island.